Dozens of birds dead after landing on toxic ponds in Canada's oil sands

-CALGARY, Alberta Nov 6 More than 100 waterfowl have been found dead after landing on toxic ponds of industrial waste in northern Alberta's oil sands, according to reports received by Alberta's Energy Regulator.
+CALGARY Alberta More than 100 waterfowl have been found dead after landing on toxic ponds of industrial waste in northern Alberta's oil sands, according to reports received by Alberta's Energy Regulator.

-The AER said 122 waterfowl died after coming into contact with toxic ponds, known as tailings ponds, at Canadian Natural Resources Limited's Horizon project, Suncor Energy's site, and at Syncrude Canada's Mildred Lake site.

 Syncrude is owned by a consortium of companies led by the largest owner, Canadian Oil Sands Ltd.